Top-rated local movers that handle Durham to Lancaster moves

 - Lancaster’s population is about 39% less than Durham.

-- Both Lancaster and Durham have the same bike-friendliness score of 38 out of 100, meaning Lancaster is about as safe for cyclists as Durham.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Lancaster and Durham have similar bike-friendliness scores (38 vs 40), meaning Lancaster is about as safe for cyclists as Durham.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Lancaster’s crime rate is lower than Durham with a score of 45.5 compared to Durham’s 54.72.
 This means that Lancaster neighborhoods are safer than 45.5% of all U.S. neighborhoods, and Durham neighborhoods are safer than 54.72%.